Calvin Smith (Mississippi): Life and career

 There was a criminal inquest into the cousin's death.
 Smith denied writing the letter ordering the lashes and fired the overseer for having the temerity to produce the letter to the authorities.
 There were no consequences for either Smith or Holdcloth.

 Smith was an early source on the history of Natchez, with his account of early settlements appearing in article by Mann Butler in the Western Messenger in 1838.
 When Smith died at his home in Mississippi in 1840 he was described in brief obituaries as "old and very respected" and as "one of the oldest and most highly respectable inhabitants" of Adams County, Mississippi.
+He was buried in the Ogden Cemetery on what had been Retirement Plantation, off Highway 61.